Our Force Area

 Training and development

-You will spend the first two years as a student police officer (or probationer).
-This period is part of an Initial Police Learning and Development Programme (IPLDP), which is designed to fully equip you in the role of Police Constable .
-The programme covers many aspects, such as policing skills, legislation, investigative methods, community partnership working and many more.
+You will spend the first years as a student Police Officer (or probationer).
+This period is part of a Police Education Qualification Framework programme (PEQF) which is designed to fully equip you in the role of Police Constable.
+The programme covers many aspects, such as policing skills, legislation, investigative methods, community partnership working, digital policing, evidence based policing, roads policing and many more and will now include an academic element which will be supported via the University of South Wales.

 You will be supported and developed throughout the probation period and your skills and knowledge would be continually assessed during this period.
-After successfully completing your probation, you would be awarded the rank of police constable.
+After successfully completing your probation, you would be awarded the rank of police constable and achieve either a Degree in Professional Policing Practice or a Diploma in Professional Policing Practice.

-There is an application process for specialist units and there is usually strong competition for places.
+There is an internal application process for specialist units and there is usually strong competition for places.

 Skills, interests and qualities

-To become a police officer you will need to have:
+As a Police Officer you will need to have:

 - honesty, confidence, social awareness and a responsible attitude